trivial-vector/bcs-python/README.md

 ### Getting Started

 After import, pass in your login email and password to the Bootcampspot constructor.
 You'll need some cohort information to get going.
-There are a few ways to get this information but let's start with the easiest.

 ```
 >>> from bcs import Bootcampspot